djdunc/hercules/COACH/docs/Visit log/Readme.md

 4. Restarted bx20 (was offline)
 5. Restarted bx21 (was offline)
 6. All presence values were checked
+7. No broken parts.
-7. CO2 validation from 5:30 pm to 6:45 pm, no smoke smell:
+8. CO2 validation from 5:30 pm to 6:45 pm, no smoke smell:

 | BX   | CO2 reading - COACH | CO2 reading Testo | 12 hrs valid reading changes |
 | ---- | ------------------- | ----------------- | ---------------------------- |